EGoverde/Mvvm.Nucleus.Maui/README.md

 - `IDestructible`: Triggered when `transient` pages are removed from the stack.
 - `IInitializable(Async)`: Init and Refresh functions upon navigating the first or further times.
 - `INavigatedAware`: Navigation events 'from' and 'to' the ViewModel.
-- `IPageLifecycleAware`: Appearing and disappearing events from the view.
+- `IPageLifecycleAware`: Appearing and disappearing events from the page.

 ## Popups